vulpineblaze/net_intruder_ld27/README.md

 * [Contact](#contact)

 ## General info
-I originally made this game to saitify my own curiousity about the game mechanics.
+I originally made this game to satisfy my own curiousity about the game mechanics.
 After a few years, I came back to it to see if I could take it to the next level.

 [Project documentation on coda.io](https://coda.io/d/Master-Project-List-FBD_ddKUgkxSKaN/Net-Intruder_suPIl#_lu01L)